testdrivenio/csrf-example/draft.md

 ## What is CSRF?

 CSRF stands for Cross-Site Request Forgery.
 As the name suggests, the attack executes malicious code/script on the web application, which the user already authenticated.
 CSRF can be done using hidden forms in the HTML or using XMLHttpRequests, triggered by clicking buttons or submitting forms that claim to do something else.

+TODO: need a bit better transition here. maybe explain the common way that attackers implement CSRF attacks and then relate it back to how much spam one receives...

 Now, think of all the spam email you receive daily, was there a CSRF attack hiding in them?

 A user who has authenticated using a browser cookie can be exploited by a hidden code that utilizes the same cookie to make changes to the servers' data.
 Generally, web browsers tend to include all the cookies associated with a website with each request.
 So when a malicious request is made from the same browser, the attack can easily make use of the stored values.

 ## Example for CSRF

-We have a Flask app that mimics a banking application with the following specifications.
+We have a Flask app that mimics a banking application with the following specifications:

 - Login form that keeps track of user sessions
 - Account page that displays balance and a form to send money(login required)
 - Logout button to clear the session.

 We use Flask-login to manage user sessions.
 Let's see how each part of the application is defined.